brendt/stitcher.io/src/content/blog/2017-11-11-shorthand-comparisons-in-php.md

 ### Comparing objects

-The spaceship can almost compare anything, even objects.
+The spaceship operator can almost compare anything, even objects.
 The way objects are compared is based on the kind of object.
 Built-in PHP classes can define their own comparison, while userland objects are compared based on their attributes and values.